s2005/zsh-history/src/zsh-history-bind/README.md

 - Can be integrated with existing dotfiles or configuration management
 - Ideal when you want to see or edit history files outside the container

-## Host Path Considerations

-- For Windows paths, use forward slashes: `D:/path/to/history`
-- For paths with spaces, ensure proper escaping
-- The default path uses environment variables for cross-platform compatibility

 ## Dependencies

 This feature has the following dependencies that are automatically installed: